clementi/secret/README.md

 ## Installation

-You can install secret either by using Cargo, or by downloading a binary from the Releases page.
+You can install secret either by using Cargo, or with Homebrew, or by downloading a binary from the Releases page.

 ### Cargo